-The costs of inaction are high: growing inequality, displacement of vulnerable populations, and missed opportunities for higher, sustainable growth.
+The cost of inaction is high: growing inequality, displacement of vulnerable populations, and missed opportunities for higher, sustainable growth.
 Countries like Singapore, Sweden, and the United States have demonstrated the potential of blending traditional policies with Al-driven innovations.
 By learning from these models and adopting bold, personalised approaches, governments can empower their labour markets to thrive in the age of Al.